Shakour-Data/ProjectManagement/Docs/SystemDesign/08_standard_operating_procedures_and_help_documentation.md

 - The system generates progress reports, dashboards, and changelogs.
 - Outputs are saved in designated directories for review.
+- Reports and dashboards are accessible via the VS Code extension and GitHub Projects.

 ## Troubleshooting